Efficient Implementation of Relativistic Coupled Cluster Linear Response Theory in Combination with Perturbation Sensitive Natural Spinors and Cholesky Decomposition Treatment of Two-electron Integrals: Conclusion

-Calculations performed using the averaged density, in combination with Cholesky decomposition (CD) and the X2CMP Hamiltonian, yield a mean absolute deviation (MAD) of less than 0.02 a.u. in the mean polarizability across a diverse set of molecules when compared to our previous four-component results.
-Furthermore, a comparison between canonical and FNS++ based approaches demonstrates an approximate 15-fold computational speedup when employing the CD framework, and it is also important to note that the present implementation significantly reduces memory requirements.
-To illustrate the applicability of the method to general non-linear systems with strong relativistic effects, we have computed the static polarizability of the UF$_6$ molecule, obtaining a result in good agreement with the experimental value.
-However, certain effects, such as orbital relaxation, are not included in the current implementation.
-Additionally, the incorporation of higher-order electron correlation is expected to further improve the accuracy of coupled cluster response properties.
-In this regard, extensions involving triple excitations within a relativistic framework are necessary, and work in this direction is currently in progress.
+Calculations performed using the averaged density, in combination with Cholesky decomposition (CD) and the X2CMP Hamiltonian, yield a mean absolute deviation (MAD) of 0.064 a.u. in the mean polarizability across a diverse set of molecules when compared to four-component results.
+Furthermore, a comparison between the canonical and the present FNS++ based approaches demonstrates an approximate 14-fold computational speedup when employing the CD framework with the X2CMP Hamiltonian, and it is also important to note that the present implementation significantly reduces memory requirements.
+To illustrate the applicability of the method to general non-linear systems with strong relativistic effects, we have computed the static and dynamic polarizabilities of the UF$_6$ molecule, obtaining a result in good agreement with the experimental value.
+The present implementation does not contain the orbital relaxation effect, which can be significant in some cases.
+Additionally, the incorporation of higher-order electron correlation is expected to further improve the accuracy of coupled-cluster response properties.
+The inclusion of triple excitation in the relativistic LR-CC framework can be one of the potential remedies to these problems.
+Work in this direction is currently in progress.